Best Finance Podcasts for Professionals

 Tags: Finance, Money, Economics

-Presented by Farnoosh Torabi, So Money is one of the most well-known of the dozens of personal finance podcasts doing the rounds.
-With over 40 million downloads and frequent acclaim from outlets like The New York Times and Time Magazine, it’s also probably the best.
+Hosted by Farnoosh Torabi, So Money is one of the most recognized of the numerous personal finance podcasts making the rounds.
+Not only has it achieved over 40 million downloads, but it has also been recognized by The New York Times and Time Magazine, and so, it’s arguably the best of them all.

-Torabi interviews everyone from listeners who have an interesting (and insightful) story to tell to world famous personal finance gurus like Tim Ferriss.
-The show covers topics on everything from ETFs and finding a suitable wealth manager to investing in corporate debt and pensions.
+Farnoosh speaks to anyone from listeners who have an interesting and insightful story to tell, to world-renowned personal finance experts like Tim Ferriss.
+The podcast covers everything from ETFs and how to find a good wealth manager to investing in corporate debt and pensions.

 10. The Bigger Pockets Money Podcast